 The estimated reading time for this post is 5 minutes

-Hello guys, how are you?
+Hello guys, how are you in this phase?
 Happy Easter and happy lock-down.

 How are your stored foods?
 Do you still have stew?
 What about drinking water?
 And how has IBEDC or PHCN or NEPA been treating you?
 Also, are you getting to know your family better?
 If so, doxology.